 This month, we look at Lara Hogan’s new book, Resilient Management, which explains her techniques for managing a technical team.
 We also look at Chris Coyier’s talk, ‘Ooops I guess we’re full-stack developers now’, which considers the ever-expanding role of the front end developer, which has ballooned to even greater proportions in recent years.

 Beyond that, we have the usual mix of useful tools and resources, including a free course on UI design by Christopher Murphy, and a great utility that automatically generates site maps for any URL.
+For more info on tools, see our guide to Google's web tools.

 This amazing, fully automated tool, VisualSitemaps, generates sitemaps of any website – just enter the URL and it does it all for you.
 It takes high resolution screenshots and you can export as PDF should you want to display the map at a large size.
 It’s ideal for conducting site audits for UX, SEO, market research purposes or any other type of analysis.
 You can share the sitemap with your collaborators and annotate it, and also create your own, reorganised version by dragging and dropping elements.
 It works well even on really huge sites – check out the examples on the homepage.